Irehund/Irehund/README.md

 ---

-## Featured Project — JobTrack
+## Featured Projects
+### JobTrack

-**[JobTrack](https://github.com/Irehund/JobTrack)** is a free, open-source desktop application I built to manage my own job search.
+**[JobTrack](https://github.com/Irehund/JobTracker)** is a free, open-source desktop application I built to manage my own job search.
 It grew into a full-featured tool that I'm releasing publicly for other job seekers.

 **What it does:**
 - Searches USAJobs, Indeed, LinkedIn, Glassdoor, and Adzuna simultaneously